secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

   - `For Corporate Event DRIs:` If you are the DRI for the event see below for "event execution" for next steps once you have opened and completed issue template.
 We are using Epics as the SSOT for the event over Meta Issues.
 - [**Corporate Events**](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=Corporate-Event-Request) - use the "Event-Request" template
 - **Field Marketing**
   `Please Note:` _These requests will be reviewed by the appropriate regional Field Marketing Manager.
-Even if the event is free or low-cost, all requests must be approved by Field Marketing prior to any commitment to ensure the event or tactic aligns to the marketing strategy, meets MQL objectives and Field Marketing can properly execute to maximize GitLab’s future success._ - To suggest a Field Marketing event (in-person or virtual) or other tactic for review, please open an [`Event_Tactic_Request`](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=Event_Tactic_Request) issue and follow the instructions.
+Even if the event is free or low-cost, all requests must be approved by Field Marketing prior to any commitment to ensure the event or tactic aligns to the marketing strategy, meets SAO objectives and Field Marketing can properly execute to maximize GitLab’s future success._ - To suggest a Field Marketing event (in-person or virtual) or other tactic for review, please open an [`Event_Tactic_Request`](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=Event_Tactic_Request) issue and follow the instructions.

 Be sure you review the issue template and provide all necessary information that is asked of you in the issue.
 We especially need goals/ reason to attend.

 ## Event Execution

-### Step 1- Issue Creation
+### Step 1 - Issue Creation

-#### All Events - New issue Creation

 1. **Corporate Marketing Event Owner** creates issue using the [Corporate Event Request Template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/issues/new?issuable_template=Event_Request) in the Corporate Marketing project. **Field Marketing Event Owner** creates issue using the appropriate [Field Marketing Event Issue](https://gitlab.com/gitlab-com/marketing/field-marketing/-/tree/master/.gitlab/issue_templates) in the Field Marketing project.
 1. Add as much information about the event as possible.
 For the event to move into contracting, we will specifically need to know the cost and ROI.

-### Step 2- Allocadia ID or Campaign Tag Creation
+### Step 2 - Allocadia ID or Campaign Tag Creation

 Please see [this handbook page](/handbook/marketing/#how-marketing-tracks-campaign-expenses) for details on how Marketing sets up Allocadia IDs and Campaign Tags.